medchek/water-schedule-website/README.md

 # Water Schedule App Website

-This app is the website dedicated to showcase the water schedule app which can be found in this [repository](https://github.com/medchek/water-schedule-app).
-It includes divers informations regarding the phone app and its features.
+This project is a website dedicated to showcase the water availablity schedules app which can be found in this [repository](https://github.com/medchek/water-schedule-app).
+It includes divers information regarding the phone app and its features.
 The website is written in typescript using [Nextjs](https://nextjs.org/) and was designed with [Adobe Xd](https://www.adobe.com/products/xd.html).
 It also features a dark mode and is fully responsive.

-**Note:** The website and the phone app are just a for demonstration purposes, however, they are also production-ready.
+**Note:** The website and the phone app are just for demonstration purposes, however, they are also production-ready.

 <p align="center">
   <img src="./.github/app-showcase.png" />